queven01/EPS/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called KC Starter Theme.
+A starter theme called EPS Theme.

 == Description ==

-KC Starter Theme, This theme will be changed and modified to meet the requirement of each site.
+EPS Theme, This theme will be changed and modified to meet the requirement of each site.

 == Installation ==